Jack-in-the-box effect: Mechanics

-The jack-in-the-box effect is known to occur in tanks which are "buttoned up" (i.e. with all hatches closed and locked), and which have internally stored ammunition and no blow-off panels on the ammunition storage area.
+The jack-in-the-box effect is known to occur in tanks which are "buttoned up" (i.e. with all hatches closed and locked), and which have internally stored ammunition and no blowout panels on the ammunition storage area.
 Tanks of the World War II era were frequently seen to have lost their turrets in this manner, largely owing to the design of that era, as at the time the need for special shielding of the tank's ammunition storage compartments was not recognized.
-Some modern tanks, such as the Russian T-72, T-80, and T-90, feature a compact three-crew design with an auto-loading mechanism, which eliminated the need for a fourth crew member to serve as the loader.
-While this gives the tank a lower profile, so it can better avoid getting hit by enemy tanks, the tradeoff is being extremely vulnerable once hit (even in an indirect hit).
-Hits will likely set off the ammunition, which is stored in a ring along the inside of the turret right next to the crew.
-The newest Russian tanks are still susceptible to this effect, even with composite armour and reactive armour, as they retain the compact three-crew cabin and autoloader.